 How to Implement Prometheus Monitoring For Helix Core

-We have two custom components which interface with Prometheus to export metrics on a regular basis.
+We have three custom components which interface with Prometheus to export metrics on a regular basis.
 These are contained in the P4Prometheus repository, available on GitHub.

-They both feed data into Prometheus via its node_exporter component, which can then be made visible on Grafana dashboards.
-As shown in the diagram, you can also set up custom alerts to your team via Slack, email, or even phone/text notifications.
+They feed data into Prometheus via its node_exporter component, and that data can then be made visible on Grafana dashboards.
+As shown in the diagram above, you can also set up custom alerts to your team via Slack, email, or even phone/text notifications.

 How to Set Up Prometheus and Grafana on Helix Core

-- On your commit and any replica/edge servers, you need to install node_exporter and p4prometheus to gather metrics.
+- On your commit and any replica/edge servers, you need to install node_exporter and p4prometheus with monitor_metrics.sh to gather metrics.

-- On your monitoring server, you can install Prometheus, Grafana, and configure Prometheus to gather the metrics from your other servers.
+- On your monitoring server, you can install Prometheus, Victoria Metrics, Grafana, and configure Prometheus to gather the metrics from your other servers.

-- Once installed you can set up your Grafana dashboards.
+- Once installed you can set up your Grafana dashboards as documented.
 Examples include: